 First, you have to know what CC and BCC mean.
 The CC field stands for carbon copy; the BCC field stands for blind carbon copy.
 Carbon copies were common in pre-internet days.
 When someone needed a copy of a document, they inserted a sheet of carbon paper between two pieces of paper.
 The carbon paper helped the ink or type move from the top sheet to the bottom, and presto, you had two copies of the same paperwork.

-BCC works the same way as CC, except the direct recipient (in the "To" line) doesn't know that anyone was BCC'd on the message.
-So, for example, if you emailed a subordinate at work about being late to the office and BCC'd your own boss to show her that you were being diligent about tardiness in the office, your subordinate wouldn't know that her lateness was being pointed out to your own superior.
+BCC works the same way as CC, except the direct recipient (in the "To" line) doesn't know that anyone was copied on the message.
+So, for example, if you emailed a subordinate at work about being late to the office and BCC'd your own boss to show her that you were being diligent about tardiness, your subordinate wouldn't know that her lateness was being pointed out to your own superior.

 Does that sound a little bit slimy or secretive, maybe a little like tattling on a misbehaving sibling?
 It should.
 You could call BCC the "backstabbing carbon copy," because its usage is often loaded with etiquette pitfalls and potential backlash.
 After all, if you're purposely hiding the fact that there are BCC recipients, maybe you should question your motives.